-The New Road and Street Works Act 1991 (UK-wide) applies to the conduct of gas, water, electricity and telecommunications companies who have a statutory right dig up the highway for some reason - i.e. Section 81 (England and Wales), for instance, requires such 'statutory undertakers' to satisfy the highway authority that their apparatus doesn't cause danger to road users.
+The New Road and Street Works Act 1991 (UK-wide) applies to the conduct of gas, water, electricity and telecommunications companies who have a statutory right dig up the highway if they need to - i.e. Section 81 (England and Wales), for instance, requires such 'statutory undertakers' to satisfy the highway authority that their apparatus doesn't cause danger to road users.
 The highway authority can also order the utility company to make good any defects associated with their operations.

-For more on streetworks, see: www.gov.uk/government/publications/street-works-fag b.
+For more on streetworks, see: www.gov.uk/government/publications/street-works-faq b.
 Guidance and standards